 Click a social issue for an explanation of the issue and articles on what Sumitomo Group companies are doing to tackle it.

 Among greenhouse gas (GHG) emissions implicated in global warming, carbon dioxide (CO2) emissions are a major culprit.
 Hence the importance of initiatives to reduce CO2 emissions in the drive to achieve net zero GHG emissions, i.e., carbon neutrality.
-In order to limit the global average temperature increase and achieve net zero GHG emissions in the second half of the 21st century, which are among the goals of the Paris Agreement, the Japanese government has set a target of a 26% reduction in GHG emissions by 2030 compared with 2013.
+In order to limit the global average temperature increase and achieve net zero GHG emissions in the second half of the 21st century, which are among the goals of the Paris Agreement, the Japanese government set a target of a 26% reduction in GHG emissions by 2030 compared with 2013.
 In October 2020, the then-prime minister declared that Japan intends to achieve carbon neutrality by 2050.
+At the Leaders Summit on Climate, hosted by the U.S. in April 2021, Japan declared its target of a 46% reduction in GHG emissions by 2030 compared with 2013.

 Workstyle reform is an idea that has been around for a while, but it is now coming into its own as companies introduce systems that make it possible for diverse people to work in styles attuned to their needs while enhancing productivity through creative utilization of ICT.
 For Japan, the challenge posed by population aging coupled with a low birthrate is particularly acute.
 Achieving flexible workstyles is a precondition for securing ample human resources as the working-age population continues to shrink.
 In addition, teleworking has become widespread, taking root amid the COVID-19 pandemic as a workstyle synonymous with the new normal.